bossshhh/Planet900/docs/ProjectRoadmap.md

 # Planet900 – Project Roadmap

-This document outlines the development plan for Planet900: a Floor796-style, browser-based interactive pixel-art multiverse.
+This document outlines the development plan for Planet900: browser-based interactive pixel-art multiverse.

 The roadmap is organized into phases.
 Each phase should produce something